 - Marketing audit: Do you need technical support to run sales and discount campaigns?
 What are our mobile traffic conversion rates?
 Can you integrate your blog with the product catalog?

-The goal of technical requirements gathering is to analyze stakeholder input and construct self-contained, concise, feasible, and testable requirements.
-Ideally, they must be tailored to your needs and be easily understandable to all of your teams.
+Technical requirements gathering aims to analyze stakeholder input and construct self-contained, concise, feasible, and testable conditions.
+Ideally, they must be tailored to your needs and easily understandable to all your teams.

 3. Compare Different Ecommerce Platforms

-It’s now time to choose an ecommerce platform that ticks most of your requirements.
+Now it goes down to choosing an ecommerce platform that ticks most of your requirements.
 You have two options to consider: open-source platforms and SaaS platforms.

-The option that also deserves attention is the headless commerce platform – a subtype of a SaaS.
-Headless is a number one trend in retail according to 52% of digital agencies and 46% of merchants.
+The option that also deserves attention is the headless commerce platform – a subtype of SaaS.
+Headless is a number one trend in retail, according to 52% of digital agencies and 46% of merchants.

 With headless, you will handle the user-facing components of the store separately from the backend and transactional functions.
 It will allow you to alter the appearance of their website without having to code.

-In a world of dynamic user needs where a new advertising campaign may be needed every week, headless allows businesses to not only remain afloat but even row the retail boat faster than their competitors.
+In a world of dynamic user needs where you might need a new advertising campaign every week, Headless allows businesses to remain afloat and even row the retail boat faster than their competitors.

 4. Decide Who Will Handle the Replatforming Project

-You have created a list of requirements and selected an ecommerce platform, so now you can put together a replatforming team.
+You have created a list of requirements and selected an ecommerce platform, so now you can assemble a replatforming team.
 Ideally, you need people who are familiar with:

 - Selected ecommerce platform